Lisa (rapper) discography

-Thai rapper and singer Lisa has released one studio album, one single album, and nine singles (including one as a featured artist).
+Thai rapper and singer Lisa has released one studio album, one single album, and twelve singles (including one as a featured artist).

 Lisa began her career as a member of South Korean girl group Blackpink in August 2016.
 She released her debut solo single album Lalisa through YG Entertainment and Interscope Records in September 2021.
 It debuted at number one on the Circle Album Chart in South Korea and was certified triple platinum for surpassing 750,000 copies sold.
 The album's lead single of the same name peaked at number two on the Billboard Global 200 and in Singapore as well as number one in Malaysia.
 The album's second single "Money" also saw commercial success and peaked at number one in Malaysia, number two in Singapore, and number ten on the Billboard Global 200.
 It received several international certifications including platinum in New Zealand, silver in the United Kingdom, and gold in France.

 Lisa released her debut studio album Alter Ego in 2025 through her self-founded management company Lloud and RCA Records.
 It debuted in the top 10 in countries including Australia, Belgium, France, Germany, the Netherlands, Switzerland, and the United States, and reached number one on the Top Album Sales chart.
 The lead single "Rockstar" became her first number-one single on the Billboard Global Excl.
 US and peaked at number four on the Billboard Global 200.
 It entered the top five in Hong Kong, Indonesia, Malaysia, Singapore, Taiwan, and Indonesia, and was certified gold in the United States.
 Lisa's follow-up singles "New Woman" featuring Rosalía and "Moonlit Floor (Kiss Me)" reached the top ten in Malaysia, Singapore, and Taiwan, with the former reaching number 15 on the Billboard Global 200.
 The fourth single "Born Again" featuring Doja Cat and Raye became her first number-one on the newly launched Official Thailand Chart, while the following single "Fxck Up the World" peaked at number two.
 Lisa achieved her second number-one song in Thailand with the album track "Dream".